dharmana-prasanna/mig-service/QUICKSTART.md

 ## How It Works

-### Request Flow
+### Request Flow (Three-Tier Logic)
 1. Client sends POST request with `customerId` header and list of features
 2. Service calls migration API to get customer's account statuses
+3. **Priority 1 - Dropped Customers:** If ANY account has `NOT_MIGRATED` status:
+   - Enable ALL features with reason "Features enabled, not migrating"
+   - Skip rule evaluation (customer staying in BankA)
+   - Return response
+4. **Priority 2 - Terminal States:** If ALL accounts are (`MIGRATED` OR `EXCLUDED` OR `NOT_MIGRATED`):
+   - Enable ALL features with reason "Features enabled, migration completed or not applicable"
+   - Skip rule evaluation (no active migration)
+   - Return response
+5. **Priority 3 - Active Migration:** Otherwise (has `SCHEDULED` or `IN_PROGRESS` accounts):
-3. Creates `CustomerMigrationContext` with account data
+   - Create `CustomerMigrationContext` with account data
-4. Drools engine evaluates rules in `migration-rules.drl`
+   - Drools engine evaluates rules in Excel decision table
-5. Rules determine which features to enable/suppress based on:
+   - Rules determine which features to enable/suppress based on:
      - Account types (savings, checking, CD, lending, IRA)
      - Migration wave (WAVE1, WAVE2)
      - Migration status
-6. Returns feature status list with reasons
+   - Return feature status list with reasons

 ### Business Logic (in Excel Decision Table with Granular Control)